jiewen-lai/iksolver_mlx_robio19/README.md

 Training with TRAINLM completed: Validation stop.
 ```
 - Save the network locally as `ik_net.mat`
-- Test an show error
+- Test and show error

 `testPerformance.mlx`:
 - load `ik_net.mat`
-- Use forward kinematics to compute a desired path
+- Use forward kinematics to compute the desired path
 - Put the desired path as an input to the trained network -> get inverse output
 - Use the inverse as new input, and test it forwardly
 - Evaluate the error - you will see something like this (for example)